 TIP #3: Prenatal Multivitamins

-Take a daily prenatal multivitamin that includes important nutrients such as folic acid and iron.
+Take a daily multivitamin that includes important nutrients such as folic acid and iron.
 Folic acid is one of the B vitamins needed to prevent neural tube defects, including spina bifida.
 Since neural tube defects can occur during the first four weeks of pregnancy, when some women may not even be aware that they’re pregnant, ensuring appropriate folic acid supplementation (at least 400 mcg daily) is an important preventive step.
 If you’re trying to get pregnant, it’s a good idea to begin taking a prenatal multivitamin at least three months before pregnancy [5,6].

 Iron, a mineral that helps form and support red blood cells, is another important nutrient for a healthy pregnancy.
 Iron requirements increase during pregnancy, and women who are low in iron may experience fatigue, dizziness, and headaches.
 Although your health provider will test your iron levels, most prenatal multivitamins provide 27 mg of iron to help prevent deficiency.